-- The law of copyright in New Zealand is contained in the Copyright Act 1994 and case law on the interpretation of its provisions.
-This document is an Appendix to the New Zealand Government Open Access and Licensing framework (NZGOAL) and provides a brief introduction to certain features of copyright law, namely:
+- 170 The law of copyright in New Zealand is contained in the Copyright Act 1994 and case law on the interpretation of its provisions.
+This Appendix provides a brief introduction to certain features of copyright law, namely:

 - (a) the nature and exercise of copyright;

 - (b) ownership of copyright;

 - (c) duration of copyright;

 - (d) Crown copyright as a particular species of copyright;

 - (e) specific public sector works in which there is no copyright;

 - (f) infringement of copyright; and

 - (g) copyright and licensing.

-- These features are considered the most relevant to NZGOAL.
+- 171 These features are considered the most relevant to NZGOAL.
 Other features of copyright law, such as the range of statutorily permitted acts in relation to copyright works, internet service provider liability, remedies for infringement and performers' rights, are not addressed.